Galamrani/TicTacToe/README.md

 Tic-Tac-Toe game with unbeatable AI, implemented by MiniMax algorithm , written in C#, using WPF for a responsive UI with animations.

 ## How the game looks like
------ player X = AI player,  player O = User player ----
+- player X = AI player
+- player O = User player ----

 <p float="left">
   <img src="Screenshots/Screenshot (1).png" width = "195" />